Punk Farm: Film adaptations

-In April 2006, DreamWorks Animation had the rights to develop a computer animated film adaptation.
+In April 2006, DreamWorks Animation had the rights to develop an animated film adaptation.
 It would have been produced by Kevin Messick and written by Jim Hecht, both of whom developed its story.

-In June 2011, Metro-Goldwyn-Mayer later announced that it was developing a computer-animated film based on the book.
-David Silverman, the director of The Simpsons Movie and co-director of Monsters, Inc., would direct the feature and Prana Studios will be handling the animation.
-As of May 2020, the film remains in development hell.
+By June 2011, Metro-Goldwyn-Mayer was developing an animated film based on the book.
+David Silverman, the director of The Simpsons Movie and co-director of Monsters, Inc., was hired to direct the feature and Prana Studios was to handle the animation.
+As of April 2022, the film remains in development hell.